mcvine/mcvine/docs/sphinx/DevelopmentNotes.rst

   - any directory with sampleassembly.xml is a sample assembly folder
   - other directories could provide various kinds of data
   - hierarchy: matter/temperature/shape/...
 For example: V/300K/plate

+McStas component library: its path is set by env var $MCSTAS_COMPONENT_LIBDIR.